Tuesday's News Conference Quotes

 When Baltz entered the Villanova game (Sept.
 1) in the second quarter, he became the first true freshman to start an opening-day game for the Terps since defensive end Jeremy Navarre in 2005, and only the second of the Ralph Friedgen era.

-Maryland is fortunate to have the sure-handed Danny Oquendo back to handle punt return duties.
+Maryland was fortunate to have the sure-handed Danny Oquendo back to handle punt return duties, but he is likely done for the season with a knee injury.
 Last season, Oquendo ranked eighth in the ACC and 53rd nationally in return average (8.4).
-Through seven games this season, Oquendo has averaged 8.4 yards on 11 returns.
-Christian Varner has served as Oquendo's backup, returning three punts for 20 yards.
+Through nine games this season, Oquendo has averaged 8.2 yards on 15 returns.
+Christian Varner has served as Oquendo's backup, returning five punts for 40 yards.

 By The Numbers...